satya-das/cib/README.md

 ```

 The library glue code now has code for class B as well and it has modification for glue code of `class A`.
 If we look at the method table of `class A` we see that the order of items in the table is not disrupted from previous version.
 The items that were present in previous version of method table are still at exactly the same index.
 So, if we run the client of previous example with library of this example the client will see the method table exactly as it would see with library of older version.
 For the client there is no change at `ABI` level and so it will have no problem working with newer library.
-This is how CIB acheives forward compatibility for client at binary level.
+This is how CIB acheives ABI stability for client at binary level.

 We will continue looking at the diffs and now we will look at diffs of proxy classes: